salamander2/RaspberryPi/Git_setup_notes.md

-My Notes on how to set up Git to connect with Git Hub
+My notes on how to set up Git to connect with Git Hub
 ============

 (I'm doing this on a Raspberry Pi)